At a Glance

 Welcome to Kurihara!

 What is today Kurihara was once a collection of ten rural towns that merged to form a quite spread out city.
-Although the geographic area is large, the population is quite low.
-Social life in Kurihara generally centers around Tsukidate.
-It is the most central region of the city, and is home to city hall, the cultural center, a number of eateries, a golf center, an onsen, karaoke, and much more.
+Kurihara encompasses a wide, rural area.
+Kurihara does have a bustling city center called Tsukidate.
+It is the most central region of the city.
+It's home to the city hall, the cultural center, a number of eateries, a golf center, an onsen, karaoke, and much more.
 It is the place many people in Kurihara go to for after work entertainment.
 However, each town contains its own charming restaurant scene that everyone can enjoy.
-Kurihara also boasts picturesque, natural scenery that is impossible to find in densely populated cities.
-Want to climb a mountain?
-Mt.
-Kurikoma.
-It's stunning autumn foliage is regularly featured on national TV programs in fall.
-It’s also a geo-park that attracts visitors from around the country and beyond.
-Too tired to leave home?
-You can enjoy the full Milky Way Galaxy and thousands of stars from your own parking lot on clear nights.

 What is today Kurihara was once a collection of ten rural towns that merged to form a quite spread out city.
-Although the geographic area is large, the population is quite low.
-Social life in Kurihara generally centers around Tsukidate.
-It is the most central region of the city, and is home to city hall, the cultural center, a number of eateries, a golf center, an onsen, karaoke, and much more.
+Kurihara encompasses a wide, rural area.
+Kurihara does have a bustling city center called Tsukidate.
+It is the most central region of the city.
+It's home to the city hall, the cultural center, a number of eateries, a golf center, an onsen, karaoke, and much more.
 It is the place many people in Kurihara go to for after work entertainment.
 However, each town contains its own charming restaurant scene that everyone can enjoy.
-Kurihara also boasts picturesque, natural scenery that is impossible to find in densely populated cities.
-Want to climb a mountain?
-Mt.
-Kurikoma.
-It's stunning autumn foliage is regularly featured on national TV programs in fall.
-It’s also a geo-park that attracts visitors from around the country and beyond.
-Too tired to leave home?
-You can enjoy the full Milky Way Galaxy and thousands of stars from your own parking lot on clear nights.

 The towns comprising Kurihara